OCP Group: Phosboucraa (subsidiary)

-In 1976, OCP acquired 65% of Phosboucraa mine (Boucraâ-Laayoune) in Western Sahara and became the sole owner in 2002.
+In 1976, after the Madrid Agreement with Spain, OCP acquired 65% of Phosboucraa mine (Boucraâ-Laayoune) in Western Sahara and became the sole owner in 2002.
 Because Western Sahara is a non-self governing territory, the legality of mining by a foreign state actor is contentious under international law.
 As a result, several funds have disinvested from buyers of phosphates mined by Phosboucraa, and exports have dropped.

 Operations at the mine originally began in 1972; its activities include mining, processing and marketing phosphate rock.
 Boucraa mine represents approximately 2% of Morocco's total phosphate reserves, 4.6% of OCP Group's total revenue and around 8% of the total rock extracted.
 100% of profits made in the region are reinvested in the local community through the Phosboucraa Foundation.
 The Phosboucraa Foundation has so far helped more the 50,000 people through its various programs in education, health, and entrepreneurship.

 Phosboucraa's activities are located in three different places: